marty777/ponderthis/2023/01/README.md

 do and converges on a solution well.
 It should be noted that the genetic algorithm is not guaranteed to yield a solution, although in practice it does so reliably.
 The script may be re-run if a solution is not found.

-Thanks the the recursive solver, determining the number of steps for a 100-character all-'T' state was unexpectedly trivial.
+Thanks to the recursive solver, determining the number of steps for a 100-character all-'T' state was unexpectedly trivial.